 (iii) Discounted Cash Flow Analysis.
-Goldman Sachs performed a discounted cash flow analysis using AMETEK'S management projections (as previously described under "BACKGROUND OF THE SPIN-OFF AND THE MERGER").
+Goldman Sachs performed a discounted cash flow analysis using AMETEK'S management projections.
 Goldman Sachs calculated a net present value of future cash flows for the years 1997 through 2001 using a half-year convention and discount rates ranging from 10% to 14%.
 Goldman Sachs calculated net present values of AMETEK'S terminal values in the year 2001 using perpetuity growth rates of 3% to 7% and discount rates ranging from 10% to 14%.
-The various ranges for discount rates and perpetuity growth rates were chosen to reflect theoretical analyses of cost of capital and long-term prospects for AMETEK, respectively.
+The various ranges for discount rates and perpetuity growth rates were chosen to reflect theoretical analyses of cost of capital and longterm prospects for AMETEK, respectively.